Legalisation of documents from Mauritania for use in the Netherlands

 Where can you have your documents legalised?

-First have your document legalised by the Mauritanian Ministry of Foreign Affairs.
-Then take your document (and any accompanying documents) to the Dutch embassy in Dakar, Senegal to get it legalised again.
+First have your document and any accompanying documents legalised by the Mauritanian Ministry of Foreign Affairs.
+For the second legalisation you can contact the Dutch embassy in Dakar, Senegal.

 After these legalisation procedures, you can use your document in the Kingdom of the Netherlands.